-The Future Threatened For Syria's School Children
+The Future Threatened for Syria’s School Children

-Baltimore, MD (IOCC) — A generation of school children is at risk as the education of Syrian youth threatens to become another casualty of the prolonged conflict.
+Baltimore, MD (October 2, 2013) — A generation of school children is at risk as the education of Syrian youth threatens to become another casualty of the prolonged conflict.
 Over the past year, two million youngsters inside Syria were forced to drop out of school according to UNICEF.
 Many schools inside Syria now serve as emergency shelters for displaced families and the one million child refugees who fled Syria empty-handed lack the uniforms and supplies required to attend class in host country schools.
-International Orthodox Christian Charities (IOCC), an ACT Alliance member, is helping to bridge the learning gap for Syria's school children across the region.
+International Orthodox Christian Charities (IOCC), an ACT Alliance member, is helping to bridge the learning gap for Syria’s school children across the region.